 With today’s improving economy and a shortage of truck drivers, capacity in the freight market is tight.
 More than ever, shippers face the urgency of getting carriers paid on time and accurately.
 Why?
 For two reasons: First, you want to keep your carriers in business.
 Many logistical service providers are small business owners.
 More than 90% of U.S. trucking companies operate six or fewer trucks.
 And if you are one of their key clients, inefficiencies in your TMS payment automation could actually put a small carrier out of business, particularly if slow payment becomes systemic.
 Second, you want carriers to view your company as a shipper of choice so you can utilize the transportation industry’s best providers.
 A company that over-taxes the carrier’s accounts receivable staff and is chronically late making a payment is not the carrier’s friend.

-A best-of-breed freight audit & payment system generates high-volume, “touchless” throughput and a small, manageable number of exceptions.
+A best-of-breed freight audit & payment solution generates high-volume, “touchless” throughput and a small, manageable number of exceptions.
 Many carriers prefer working with freight payment providers – they use EDI standards, their processes are already known, payments are more reliable – which puts less strain on their accounts receivable teams.
 A shipper with an inefficient process can create a significant backlog of aging receivables, forcing carriers to chase down their payments.
 Most shippers realize that creating payment friction is no way to treat their valued supply chain partners – particularly in this tight transportation market.

 What can possibly go wrong?